tes/hd-frontend-nextjs/README.md

  - Run both apps with the proxy
  - Use the same components from a shared library
  - Export static css for the components library

+### Findings
+- If you are inside an app folder you need to use `/pages/${name_of_the_app}` and this is something probably the AppShell approach of Trulia is automatically doing for you